netbootxyz/netboot.xyz-docs/docs/quick-start.md

 ### Source Code

 The source code for netboot.xyz is located on [Github](https://github.com/netbootxyz/netboot.xyz).
+If you enjoy the project, make sure to give it a star!

 ### Contributing